Battle of Zutphen: Ambush

 During the confusion, the cavalry left behind by Del Vasto, which included the Italian and Epirote companies under Appio Conti, Hannibal Gonzaga, George Crescia, the Marquis of Bentivoglio and Nicolo Cefis, reached Zutphen.
 Count Hannibal Gonzaga and the Albanian captain George Crescia attacked the English on their own, without Del Vasto's orders.
 Crescia was dismounted and taken prisoner by Lord Willoughby, while Gonzaga, not wearing his close helmet, received a serious slash in the neck and fell from his horse.
-On the English side, Philip Sidney, governor of Vlissingen, was fatally wounded in the leg in the final charge.
+On the English side, Philip Sidney, governor of Vlissingen, was fatally wounded by a musket ball in the leg during the final charge.
 The Spanish cavalry then sought protection behind the infantry, which kept the English cavalry at bay.
 Verdugo, supported by the Albanian captain Nicolao Basta and the Spanish Evangelista de las Cuevas, Commissar General of the cavalry, managed to restore order in the Spanish ranks.
 Seeing the good order of Verdugo and Del Vasto's men, the English and Dutch commanders did not renew the action and began to retire back to their camp.
 A handful of Spanish pikemen, including some low ranking officers, disobeyed their orders and began to pursue the English.